Have you ever gotten off a plane, looked down at your swollen legs after flying — and become alarmed at their size?

 Evidence suggests that long-distance air travel post-surgery (e.g. hip and knee replacements) can increase the risk of blood clots in the legs.

-Therefore, it is important for travelers to consult their physician concerning how soon after surgery they can safely fly, and what precautions they should take to minimize the risk of DVT when they do.
+Therefore, it is essential for travelers to consult their physician concerning how soon after surgery they can safely fly, and what precautions they should take to minimize the risk of DVT when they do.

 In general or orthopedic surgery settings, research on the efficacy of graduated compression socks has been shown to be a literal lifesaver.
-A meta-analysis of 19 studies involving 1681 individuals, found them effective in lowering the risk of DVT in hospitalized patients.
+A meta-analysis of 19 studies involving 1681 individuals found them effective in lowering the risk of DVT in hospitalized patients.
 More effectiveness research needs to be conducted on outpatients.

 If your legs swell after flying, what can you do afterward?